A summary of the subject matter and main points of the ordinance.

 (Ct.
 App.
 1980).

 There is a four-part test in evaluating whether a municipality may regulate a matter of state-wide concern: 1) whether the legislature has expressly withdrawn the power of municipalities to act; 2) whether the ordinance logically conflicts with the state legislation; 3) whether the ordinance defeats the purpose of the state legislation; or 4) whether the ordinance goes against the spirit of the state legislation.
-Anchor Savings and Loan Association v.
-Madison EOC, 120 Wis.
+Anchor Savings & Loan Ass'n v.
+Equal Opportunities Commission, 120 Wis.
 2d 391

 , 355 N.W.2d 234